-9. Intere est K ate Risk in the Banking Book (IRRBB) Qualitative a) The general qualitative Interest rate risk is the risk where changes in market interest rates disclosure disclosure requirement might adversely affect a bank's financial condition.
+Qualitative a) The general qualitative Interest rate risk is the risk where changes in market interest rates disclosure disclosure requirement might adversely affect a bank's financial condition.
 Changes in including the nature of interest rates affect both the current earnings (earnings IRRBB and key assumptions, perspective) as well as the net worth of the bank (economic value including assumptions perspective).
 To evaluate the impact of interest rate risk on the regarding loan prepayments net interest margin, Prime Bank monitors the size of the gap and behavior of non-maturity between rate sensitive assets and rate sensitive liabilities in terms deposits, and frequency of of the remaining period to re pricing.
 Re pricing refers to the IRRBB measurement. point in time when adjustments of interest rates on assets and liabilities occur owing to new contracts, renewal of expiring contracts or that a contract specifies a floating rate that adjusts at fixed time intervals.
 A maturity mismatch approach is used to measure Midland Bank's exposure to interest rate risk.
 A positive mismatch means that more assets than liabilities are re priced in a given period.
 With a positive mismatch, a rise in market interest rates will have a positive effect on the bank's earnings.
-On the other hand, a negative mismatch, where more liabilities are re-priced than assets in a given period, means a drop in earnings if interest rates had increased. l
+On the other hand, a negative mismatch, where more liabilities are re-priced than assets in a given period, means a drop in earnings if interest rates had increased.
 The table presented below showing the Interest Rate Risk Analysis of Midland Bank Limited.
-The analysis shows that Bank may have a negative earnings impact of Taka 3.36 million in the first quarter which has also negative amounting Tk.
-14.97 million in the second quarter.
+The analysis shows that Bank may have a negative earnings impact of Taka 37.93 million in the first quarter which has also negative amounting Tk.
+73.51 million in the second quarter.
 In the third and fourth quarter, the total year-to-date accumulated earnings impact has also been negative Tk.
-37.44 and 74.64 million respectively.
+102.39 and 127.77 million respectively.

 The rule of thumb suggests that quarterly gaps, causing an earnings impact of 10% of the Bank's average quarterly operating profit for each 1% change in interest rates, should be carefully handled by the Bank's Management.
-The last row of the following table reveals that earnings impact on Midland Bank's average quarterly operating profit is not significant and remains within the acceptable limit as prescribed by Bangladesh Bank.
+The last row of the following table reveals that earnings impact on Midland Bank's average quarterly operating profit is significant and should be dealt carefully.